 - $$$ = over $30

-“You want to make sure that the sleeve is tight but not so tight that it drastically limits movement or causes discomfort,” he says.
-“On the flip side, you don’t want the brace to be so loose that it slides around when you’re moving.”
+It’s important you get the right fit when choosing a knee sleeve.
+Dr. Greg Minnis, a physical therapist at Excel Physical Therapy in New Jersey, says you want to make sure that the sleeve is not so tight that it causes discomfort.
+“On the flip side, you don’t want the brace to be so loose that it slides around when you’re moving,” he says.

 Minnis’ tip for purchasing online is to buy two sizes and keep whichever one feels more comfortable while you’re walking or performing the activity you intend to use the sleeve for.